-ENG2260 Critical Approaches to Literature (4) ENG/EDU3190 Multicultural Young Adult Literature (2) Choose at least 6 additional semester hours of ENG courses, excluding: ENG1000 and ENG/EDU3180 Education Courses for Secondary Licensure: - EDU2100 Foundations of Teaching and Learning (4) - EDU2260 Learning Theories and Application K-12 (4) - EDU3720 Reading Across the Curriculum (4) - EDU3620 Teaching and Assessing Diverse Learners in the Secondary Classroom (4) - SPED2120 Characteristics and Identification of Disabilities and the Law (4) - SPED4620 Collaboration Models for Inclusion (4) - EDU4750 Student Teaching (13) - EDU4760 Student Teaching Seminar (2) - ENG3820 Secondary Methods in English (4) Additional Support Course for Secondary Licensure: COM1550 Professional Communication (4) Secondary education candidates will also complete the supplemental major in secondary education.
-Environmental Science (Sustainability) Accepting students during the 2019/2020 academic year Bachelor of Arts The B.A. in Environmental Studies and Sustainability program combines a grounding in the natural sciences, social sciences, and humanities, with an integrative focus on learning experiences designed to nurture the ability to communicate across disciplines and tackle real world problems.
+ENG2260 Critical Approaches to Literature (4) ENG/EDU3190 Multicultural Young Adult Literature (2) Choose at least 6 additional semester hours of ENG courses, excluding: ENG1000 and ENG/EDU3180 Education Courses for Secondary Licensure: EDU2100 Foundations of Teaching and Learning (4) EDU2260 Learning Theories and Application K-12 (4) EDU3720 Reading Across the Curriculum (4) EDU3620 Teaching and Assessing Diverse Learners in the Secondary Classroom (4) SPED2120 Characteristics and Identification of Disabilities and the Law (4) SPED4620 Collaboration Models for Inclusion (4) EDU4750 Student Teaching (13) EDU4760 Student Teaching Seminar (2) ENG3820 Secondary Methods in English (4) Additional Support Course for Secondary Licensure: COM1550 Professional Communication (4) Environmental Studies (Sustainability) Bachelor of Arts The B.A. in Environmental Studies and Sustainability program combines a grounding in the natural sciences, social sciences, and humanities, with an integrative focus on learning experiences designed to nurture the ability to communicate across disciplines and tackle real world problems.
 The conservationist Aldo Leopold once lamented that education is "learning to see one thing by going blind to another."
 Specialists are, of course, absolutely essential to addressing the profound environmental challenges facing humanity today.
-But the challenges are so deep, their nature so complex, and their scope so global that meaningful responses require visionaries who can appreciate, integrate, and communicate across different ways of understanding to chart new paths forward.
+But the challenges are so deep, their nature so complex, and their scope so global that meaningful responses require visionaries who can appreciate, ^{}Secondary education candidates will also complete the supplemental major in secondary education. integrate, and communicate across different ways of understanding to chart new paths forward.
 The B.A. in Environmental Studies and Sustainability is an interdisciplinary major designed with this foundational principle in mind.
 With its broad curriculum, this program is intended as a secondary major to supplement another field of study.
 By selecting this major, students will be poised to address environmental issues within whichever professional sector they seek ultimate employment, including but not limited to science, public policy, law, management, business, education, and social science.
 The curriculum will enable students to explore regional and global environmental issues through a variety of lenses in order to understand the ways in which human's impact and are impacted by the natural world.
 By exploring environmental issues from an interdisciplinary perspective, the B.A. in Environmental Studies and Sustainability will nicely supplement the more rigorous training that a student receives in their primary discipline, and broaden their career possibilities to include "green" opportunities within their professional sector of choice.
-Required Core Courses: 16 semester hours ENV1000 Introduction to Environmental Studies (4) ENV/SUS4500 Environmental Solutions (4) Two different special topics course offerings (8 semester hours): ENV3810 Special Topics in Environmental Studies (4) Required Interdisciplinary Courses: 20 semester hours Environmental Expression (Choose 1 course): ENG/SUS2400 Literature and the Environment (4) ART2300 Art and the Environment (4) COM2260 Global Issues in Documentary Film (4) Philosophy and Ethics:
+Required Core Courses: 16 semester hours ENV1000 Introduction to Environmental Studies (4) ENV/SUS4500 Environmental Solutions (4) Two different special topics course offerings: 8 semester hours ENV3810 Special Topics in Environmental Studies (4) Required Interdisciplinary Courses: 20 semester hours Environmental Expression: Choose 1 course SUS2400/ENG2410 Literature and the Environment (4) ART2300 Art and the Environment (4) COM2260 Global Issues in Documentary Film (4) Philosophy and Ethics: